simeoncloud/Baseline/README.md

 [Create a device limit restriction](https://docs.microsoft.com/en-us/mem/intune/enrollment/enrollment-restrictions-set#create-a-device-limit-restriction)

-## MSGraph\DeviceManagement\DeviceEnrollmentConfigurations\deviceEnrollmentPlatformRestrictionsConfiguration - All users and all devices.json
+## MSGraph\DeviceManagement\DeviceEnrollmentConfigurations\Baseline - deviceEnrollmentPlatformRestrictionsConfiguration - All users and all devices.json
 *Intune > Devices > Enrollment restrictions*

 **What does this do?**